Help Center

 Wrapping Up

-Bricks and Elementor are worthy rivals, especially considering the fact that WordPress Bricks builder is very new on the market.
-It’s wise to choose the builder for each particular project: for some, Elementor will work the best; for others, Bricks is the best choice.
+Bricks and Elementor are worthy rivals, especially considering that the WordPress Bricks Builder is relatively new on the market.
+It’s wise to choose the builder for each particular project: Elementor will work best for some, while Bricks is the best choice for others.